 The government’s goal is that all publicly funded Norwegian research articles should be made openly available by 2024, and the government has established guidelines and measures for open access to research articles.

 The Norwegian Research Councils guidelines for Open Access

 The Norwegian Research Council demands that scholarly research articles that they wholly or partly fund have to be made available open access.
 All articles have to be archived in an open research archive.
 For calls for proposals from and including 2021, the Research Council will require full and immediate open access to all articles in accordance with Plan S (see below for more information).

 Open publishing: The Research Council requests researchers that receive grants from them to choose journals that are open access.
 Articles that are published open access also should be archived in an open repository.

 The Research Council contributes to financing articles that are published in open journals.
 This is payed for through the publication funds administered by Norwegian research institutions.
-Researchers from the University of Bergen can apply to cover article processing charge (APC) for open access here.
+Researchers from the University of Bergen can apply for funding to cover article processing charges (APC) for open access.

 Open archiving: Published research articles that are a result of projects wholly or partly funded by the Research Council have to be deposited in an open archive, either at the institution where the researcher is affiliated or in a subject based archive.